On the Radar

 In December 2022, in response to numerous comments and questions

-from issuers, the SEC staff issued new and updated interpretive guidance on how it evaluates non-GAAP measures.
+from issuers, the SEC staff published new and updated C&DIs on how it evaluates non-GAAP measures.
+This updated

-This updated guidance (1) provides greater insight into, and examples of, misleading
+guidance provides greater insight into, and examples of, (1) misleading measures and

 In addition, given the ongoing uncertainty associated with the

-conditions, companies may be faced with a number of financial reporting and
+companies may be faced with a number of financial reporting and disclosure

-disclosure challenges that result in the recognition of infrequent or unusual gains,
+challenges that result in the recognition of infrequent or unusual gains, charges,

-charges, or losses and may consider non-GAAP adjustments for these items.
-In its
+or losses and may consider non-GAAP adjustments for these items.
+In disclosure guidance

-made for the impact of COVID-19.
-The SEC has also issued a sample letter to companies regarding
+Further, the SEC issued a sample letter to companies regarding

 disclosures about the financial impact of the Russia-Ukraine war and related